First Taiwan Strait Crisis: The conflict

 At the April 1955 Bandung Conference, China articulated its Five Principles of Peaceful Coexistence and Premier Zhou Enlai publicly stated, "[T]he Chinese people do not want to have a war with the United States.
 The Chinese government is willing to sit down to discuss the question of relaxing tension in the Far East, and especially the question of relaxing tension in the Taiwan area."
-The crisis de-escalated, and the United States and China began ambassadorial-level discussions in Geneva on August 1, 1955.
+A month later, Mao likewise told Indonesian Prime Minister Ali Sastroamidjojo that all problems, including the status of Taiwan, could be resolved through negotiation.
+The crisis de-escalated, and the United States and China began ambassadorial-level discussions in Geneva on 1 August 1955.
 Two years of negotiations with the United States followed, and covered many issues, although no agreement was reached on the primary issue, Taiwan.

 Aftermath

 Some scholars hypothesized the PRC backed down in the face of American nuclear brinksmanship and in light of the lack of willingness by the Soviet Union to threaten nuclear retaliation for an attack on the PRC.
 Others see the case as an example of effective application of extended deterrence by the United States.
 On 1 May the PLA temporarily ceased shelling Kinmen and Matsu.
 The fundamental issues of the conflict remained unresolved, however, and both sides subsequently built up their military forces on their respective sides of the Taiwan Strait leading to a new crisis three years later.

-There are strong indications that Mao used the crisis in order to provoke the United States into making nuclear threats, which would give him domestic support to pour money into research and production of Chinese nuclear weapons and missile technology.
-After American nuclear threats during the First Taiwan Strait Crisis, the Politburo gave the green light in 1955 to pursue nuclear weapons and missile research.
+Eisenhower's threats to use nuclear weapons during the crisis prompted Mao to begin China's nuclear program.
 The first of China's nuclear weapons tests took place in 1964 and its first successful hydrogen bomb test occurred in 1967.